CJ Kelly knows a lot about baseball, and has written many in-depth articles on the subject.

 While their solid play helped keep the Giants respectable, the Dodgers and Phillies dominated the National League.
 The team needed a superstar; one that would help them get past the loaded Dodgers and into the World Series.

-Alabama native Willie Howard Mays Jr. was the son a local baseball player.
+Alabama native Willie Howard Mays Jr. was the son of a local baseball player.
 His mother had also been an exceptional dual-sport athlete in high school, a very rare feat for women in the early 20th century.
-Young Willie showed excellent athletic ability from his earliest days and by high school was a multi-sport star, playing baseball, football and basketball.
+Young Willie showed excellent athletic ability from his earliest days and by high school was a multi-sport star, playing baseball, football, and basketball.

 While attending the famed Fairfield Industrial High School, Mays quietly began his pro baseball career, playing over the summer of 1947 with the Chattanooga Choo-Choos.
 He did it again the following summer and into the fall, playing for the Birmingham Black Barons of the Negro Leagues.
 However, his amateur status was needed to keep playing high school sports, so he returned full time to Fairfield.

-Major League scouts remained ever present at all of his remaining games.
-The Milwaukee Braves, Dodgers and Giants all battled for his attention.
+Major League scouts remained ever-present at all of his remaining games.
+The Boston Braves, Dodgers, and Giants all battled for his attention.
 The Braves were the early favorite, where he would have been part of an outfield with Hank Aaron.
 However, it was a last-minute push by the Giants that got him to sign for $4,000.
 Upon graduation in 1950, Mays reported to the Giants’ minor league affiliate in Trenton, New Jersey.
 After a good season, he was promoted to AAA in Minneapolis and then in May 1951, he was called up to the big club.
 Despite missing the first month of the season, he would go on to win the National League Rookie of the Year award.
 It was the start of a career that would last for 22 years.

 In an ironic twist, it was another African American who was sent down to the minors to make room for Mays.
 Artie Wilson, who became the third African American to play for the Giants, was called up at the beginning of the season.
 But he struggled at the plate.
 In May, Duroucher gave him the bad news.
 Wilson never returned to the Majors.

 The 1951 season was not just an amazing year for the New York Giants and the growing number of black players throughout the Major Leagues.
 It would go down as one of the most incredible years in baseball history.
 Two future superstars, Willie Mays and Mickey Mantle, emerged.
-Another, Joe DiMaggio, played his final game.
+A legend, Joe DiMaggio, played his final game.
 The National League pennant race between the Giants and Dodgers is now considered the greatest of all time.

 It had been a remarkable turnaround for the team.
 Playing in the antiquated Polo Grounds, they had become a forgotten franchise.
 Lost in the spectacular success of the Yankees and Dodgers, they had not been to a World Series since 1937.
-That began to change in the late 40s as they began laying the groundwork for what became their first pennant winning season in 14 years.
+That began to change in the late 40s as they began laying the groundwork for what became their first pennant-winning season in 14 years.

 The Giants came into the season as the favorite along with their perennial rivals, the Dodgers and the previous year's NL Champs, the Phillies.
 New York had won 86 games the year before and with the anticipated call up of Mays, their fans were daring to dream of a World Series.
 However, things did not start out well, ending up 12 games back by late July.
 But then the Giants went on an unprecedented streak, winning 50 of their last 62, ending the season with 98 wins and in a tie with the Dodgers.

-Per National League rules, they had to play a best of three-game playoff for the right to go to the World Series.
+Per National League rules, they had to play a best of three game playoff for the right to go to the World Series.
 This was a rare occurrence being only the second time in National League history.
 The first one occurred in 1946 between the Cardinals and Dodgers.
 In the days before the expanded postseason and television, many fans had never seen a 3-game playoff.

 Mays and Irvin had great seasons, with Irvin leading the National League in RBIs.
 Hank Thompson platooned at third base with another Giant legend, Bobby Thomson, for most of the year.
 Towards the end of the season, Leo Durocher had the inspired idea of moving Hank to the outfield.
 Besides his solid fielding, Durocher wanted him to get more at bats.
 He had only 264 at bats in the regular season with 8 homers.
 The year before he had 20 and hit .289 in 512 at bats.
 But they already had a solid right fielder in Don Mueller.
 Whatever the concerns, they still needed to get by the Dodgers first.